Ibn Bayhas al-Kilabi: Suppression of pro-Umayyad rebellion

-Ruler of Damascus
+Governor of Damascus

 Shortly after capturing Damascus, Ibn Bayhas was recognized as governor of Jund Dimashq (the military district of Damascus) by al-Ma'mun, who had by then defeated and succeeded al-Amin.
 He restored the properties expropriated and redistributed by the Umayyad counter-caliphs to their previous owners, including to the members of the Banu Hashim (the clan to which the Islamic prophet Muhammad and the Abbasids belonged) and their mawali who had fled Umayyad rule.
 He minted silver dirhams in the city, inscribed in his and al-Ma'mun's name, which marked the first time Abbasid coins were minted in Damascus.
 His associate, al-Harith ibn Isa, assumed control of the port of Tyre and supervised its harbor of warships.

 Although he governed with the recognition of the Abbasids, Ibn Bayhas ruled "purely on his own" and worked to strengthen the Qaysi position in the district at the expense of the hitherto dominant Yaman, according to the historian Paul Cobb.